FastyBird/devices-node/readme.md

 ## What is FastyBird devices node?

-Devices node is a core microservice for devices which is managing all connected devices, managing basic devices logic and expsing them for clients.
+Devices node is a core microservice for devices which is managing all connected devices, managing basic devices logic and exposing them for clients.

-FastyBird devices node is an Apache2 licensed distributed MQTT exchange microservice, developed in PHP with [Nette framework](https://nette.org).
+FastyBird devices node is an Apache2 licensed distributed microservice, developed in PHP with [Nette framework](https://nette.org).

 ## Requirements